CALL US281-931-5443

 FREEZE PROTECTION

-If there is any chance you might lose electrical power and can't keep your pump running in freezing conditions, then it is best to follow steps 3-6, then 1-2 below.
+then it is best to follow steps 3-6, then 1-2 below.

 Do not turn your pool heater on when temperatures are below 50*, this can damage your heater and void your warranty.